Cheap dim sum in Singapore

 3. Kuai San Dian Xin

-Not only is each item on their menu $1.30, Kuai San Dian Xin is open 24/7 so you can satisfy your dim sum cravings anytime.
+Not only is every item on their menu $1.30, Kuai San Dian Xin is open 24/7 so you can satisfy your dim sum cravings anytime.
 Warm your belly up with flavourful Century Egg Pork Porridge ($1.30) prepared in a Cantonese style.
 They also make a mean serving of Carrot Cake ($1.30) that comes with a crisp exterior and chewy insides.

 Check out other 24-hour restaurants in Singapore.